3pillarlabs/SSO-ID3/README.md

 8. Access https://localhost/idsvr3/Admin or https://machine-name/idsvr3/Admin
 9. Configure clients on IdentityServer3
     10. Make sure all the configuration entries are correctly setup as per the local settings
-    11. Now build the “cli” project.
-Make sure it app.config entries are all correctly setup as per your local settings
+    11. Now under “cli” project, make sure app.config entries are all correctly setup as per your local settings.
+Also local.json entries to be updated for RedirectUris
-    12. Browse to its build folder of cli project and configure IdentityServer database with clients and scopes.
+    12. Build the cli project.
+Browse to its build folder of cli project and configure IdentityServer database with clients and scopes by running following command from command promt
       13. IdSvr3EfCli.exe -c IdSvr3Config -f local.json

 ####WebClient